Solar-Helix-Independent-Transport/allianceauth-secure-groups/README.md

 ### Configuration
 there are 4 steps to creating a smart group
 1. Create an Auth Group. `Admin > Group Management > Group > Add Group.`
+    * WARNING: There is a bug in auth that will wipe andy "AuthGroup" Settings on first save, to get around this, Set your groups name then click save and continue, then edit the rest of the settings.
+    * Group Settings:
-    * Group Type Settings arr not important. the Smart Group will over ride the important ones.
+      * The Smart Group will override the important ones.
+        * Hidden On
+        * Internal Off
+        * Public Off
-      * We will reset the Group to Hidden, Non-Internal, Non-Public Rest of the settings are observed.
+      * The rest of the settings are observed as per Alliance Auth's normal group behavior
+        * Open: Setting this will let anyone that passes the checks to join without a manager approval.
+        * States:
+          * Set states here to limit auto groups to specific states
+          * Having no states will make an autogroup run against the entire user base. ( this is not recommended )
 2. Create your Smart Filters
     * These will be in admin but can be under many apps that may provide a 3rd party filter
     * Create the filter and add your options as needed.